 Inspect the tooth for fractures.
 If it is sound, try to reinsert it in the socket.
 Have your child hold the tooth in place by biting on a piece of gauze.

 If you cannot reinsert the tooth, transport it in a cup containing your child’s saliva or chilled (low fat) milk.
-Let us see your son or daughter IMMEDIATELY!
+Call us IMMEDIATELY!
 Time is a critical factor to save the tooth.

 Fractured Teeth: Find any tooth fragments.
 Check to see if there is any pulp exposure by looking for pink or red dots in the fractured area.
 If there is no pulp exposure, timing is not as crucial; however, your child’s teeth will be sensitive.

 Age-appropriate Tylenol or Motrin may be given for any discomfort.
-We will want to evaluate your youngster to assess the injury and any effects to the neighboring teeth, jaws, and soft tissues.
+It is necessary to evaluate your child as soon as possible to assess the injury and any effects to the neighboring teeth, jaws, and soft tissues.

 What should I do if my child is in pain?